|

 Eowyn led the advance party northwards until she found a sharp

-bend in the Forest trail, forced by an outcropping of rocks to
+bend in the Forest trail, skirting an outcropping of rocks that

-the east, that formed a natural fortification.
-She drew the riders
+formed a natural fortification.
+She drew the riders to a halt.

-One of us should stay with the horses, my Lady, whispered
+One of us should stay with the horses, my Lady, said

 Orodreth.